Here’s a peek at how we transformed our dark kitchen into a bright room with fun farmhouse kitchen decor and a barn door pantry everyone loves!

 - Here’s another vintage EAT sign for the kitchen with metal letters

-We had this farmhouse style table made because I just couldn’t find anything that was quite right for the kitchen nook area we have.
+We had this farmhouse style table made because I just couldn’t find anything that was quite right. f

 - I almost bought this kitchen table and bought white chairs like you see below which would’ve been a good option had I not found someone to build me a table.